Posted by Michael Finkelstein | December 30th, 2014

 In the conventional medical model, she said, the body is the machine, and the doctor is the mechanic.
 “In that mode,” she elaborated, “as your doctor, I’m looking for what’s wrong, what’s broken, and how I can fix it.”
 By way of contrast, she noted, the slow medicine model “is much more of a gardener’s horticultural approach, where the body is a plant.”
 The key difference between body-as-plant and body-as-machine, she explained, is that “someone else has to fix the machine, but the plant can heal itself.”

 Recognition that the “plant,” i.e. patient, can heal herself, leads to an entirely different approach to medicine — one where the physician’s role is to provide the education, tools, and supportive environment that activate the body’s healing response mechanisms.
 Contemporary doctors, however, are trained to approach the body “as a walking time bomb,” as noted by David Bresler, Ph.D., in a blog post on preventive medicine and natural pain relief — routinely leading doctors to throw pharmaceuticals at symptoms, without understanding the cause of the problem; to rush medical treatment, instead of allowing time to reveal what is and is not a necessary procedure; and to prescribe cutting out body parts through surgery, instead of prescribing lifestyle modifications enabling those body parts to regenerate.
+There’s a company like QC Kinetix in Sharon Amity that can heal men’s body pain without having any surgery.
+They use the regenerative treatment to help the body’s natural ability to heal itself.

 Dennis McCullough, M.D., associate professor of community and family medicine at The Giesel School of Medicine at Dartmouth University and author of My Mother, Your Mother, and Katy Butler, a journalist, educator, and author of the New York Times bestselling book, Knocking on Heaven’s Door, have focused their work on the geriatric applications of slow medicine because, as Butler noted in our recent phone conversation, “everything is thrown into very high relief when you are old … If there is any single population that slow medicine is needed for, I’d say it’s for the elderly.”
+If you want to give comfort to the elderly, click here and read the source of the article.

 Butler emphasized that slow medicine is helpful for and applicable to every stage of life, especially in the case of “any chronic condition where your lifestyle contributes to your illness.”
 Echoing my own observations, she noted that in about 80 percent of cases for the general population, a conventional medical response may be anywhere from ineffective to “downright dangerous.”